CiviCRM Developer Community¶

 Falling out of use¶

-- Wiki - still used for specs & recipes, but documentation is moving to the guides listed above
+- Wiki - still used for some older documentation

 - IRC - #civicrm on irc.freenode.net but now mostly replaced by Mattermost